Skip to content Skip to navigation menu

 • Think about how it might affect your space - if you have a small room and you’re worried about making it feel closed in, thinner panelling might be a better solution to prevent this.

-• If you want to put panelling in your bathroom or even kitchen, make sure you’re using a material that has waterproof properties.
+• If you want to put panelling in your bathroom or kitchen, make sure you’re using a material that has waterproof properties.

 More inspiration from Wickes